GraphAlchemist/Alchemy/app/scripts/alchemy/drawing/nodeUtils.coffee.md

                 else if conf.nodeCaption and typeof conf.nodeCaption is 'function' caption = conf.nodeCaption(nodeProps)
-                    if caption is undefined or String(caption) is 'undefined' alchemy.log["caption"] = "At least one caption returned undefined" conf.caption = false
+                    if caption is undefined or String(caption) is 'undefined' a.log["caption"] = "At least one caption returned undefined" conf.caption = false
                     caption